- S Oliver failed in its implementation of S/4HANA, a fact that has been kept secret.

-In our view, S Oliver only had the good probability of going live on just a few of the SAP applications they were sold, with S/4HANA being one of them.
+In our view, S Oliver only had a reasonable probability of going live on just a few of the SAP applications they were sold, with S/4HANA being one of them.

 This overall configuration of the sale brings up the question of Is it Right to Lead Clients into SAP Software Failure?
 Because this is clearly what SAP and KPS by recommending these applications to S Oliver.
-SAP and KPS took advantage of what S Oliver did not know, and without any concern for their ability to implement, they stuffed S Oliver with an unimplementable combination of experimental applications, and applications that were not a good fit for S Oliver.
+SAP and KPS took advantage of what S Oliver did not know.
+Without any concern for their ability to implement, they stuffed S Oliver with an unimplementable combination of experimental applications, and applications that were not a good fit for S Oliver.

 This is a video from S Oliver that was published several years ago.
 The plan was to implement EWM first and then connect it to the S/4HANA system that would replace the previous ERP system.